React escapes HTML. So why do AI apps keep getting XSS?

 Markdown supports inline HTML.
 A user submits:

-The markdown parser converts this to HTML, preserving the <img> tag with the malicious event handler. dangerouslySetInnerHTML drops it straight into the DOM.
-The onerror fires because src=x fails to load.
+marked() converts it to HTML, preserving the tag. dangerouslySetInnerHTML drops it into the DOM.
+The onerror fires because src=x doesn't exist.
+Payload runs.

 [Click here](javascript:alert(document.cookie))